dhis2/developer-portal/docs/guides/overview-extensibility-features.md

 -   [Multi-calendar dates](https://github.com/dhis2/multi-calendar-dates): The `@dhis2/multi-calendar-dates` package handles DHIS2 Periods across every calendar DHIS2 supports, which makes apps work for implementations that don't use the Gregorian calendar.
 The UI library exposes [`Calendar`](/docs/ui/components/calendar) and [`CalendarInput`](/docs/ui/components/calendar-input) components that build on top of this library.
 -   [Translation support (d2-i18n)](/docs/guides/translation-support.md): The internationalization helper used by the App Platform's i18n pipeline.
 Most apps interact with it via `i18n.t(...)` after running the platform's extract/generate scripts.
 If you're using the DHIS2 App Platform, much of the setup is handled automatically.
--   [Analytics](https://github.com/dhis2/analytics): The `@dhis2/analytics` package provides helper functions and shared React components used by the analytics apps (Data Visualizer, Line Listing, Pivot Tables) for building visualizations on top of the analytics API.
+-   [Analytics](https://github.com/dhis2/analytics): The `@dhis2/analytics` package provides helper functions and shared React components used by the analytics apps (Data Visualizer, Line Listing, Pivot Tables) for interacting with the analytics API.
+Valuable components include Data, Period, and Organisation Unit dimension selectors.

 ## Plugins